AfshinBahrampour/SQL-Data-Cleaning-Project/README.md

-# SQL-Data-Cleaning-Project
-This project focuses on cleaning and transforming real estate data using SQL.
-It includes standardizing date formats, splitting addresses, handling missing values, and removing duplicates.

 # SQL Data Cleaning Project
 This project focuses on data cleaning and transformation using SQL.
 The dataset contains real estate records, and the operations include: